Best mountain bike pedals - the best options from XC to Enduro

-When it comes to the contact points on your bike, the best mountain bike pedals represent one of the most vital components and for very good reason.
-They're crucial to everything from climbing to cornering and that's why you need to find what pedals work best for the type of riding you enjoy.
+As one of the contact points on your bike, the best mountain bike pedals represent one of the most vital components and, for good reason.
+They're crucial to everything from climbing to cornering so you must find what pedals work best for the riding you enjoy.
 This buyer's guide will give you the low down on the best mountain bike pedals so you know your flats from your clipless.

 A brief look at the history of the mountain bike pedal will show just how much the best mountain bike pedals have evolved.
 At the very start, off-road riders used flat-platform pedals with a body that offered some form of grip.
-They often looked like a hunting trap and if you were unfortunate enough to suffer a slip of some sort, there would be a similar amount of blood, too.
+These designs looked like a hunting trap and, if you were unfortunate enough to suffer a slip of some sort, there would be a similar amount of blood, too.

 A gradual evolution in flat pedals followed leading to features like concave pedal bodies, replacement pins and improved mud and ground clearance.
 This also led to flat pedal shoes with soft and sticky soles to increase the bite into the pedal pins and thus grip.
 Flat pedals are a great option for developing your bike skills and body positioning for beginners.